perseas/Pyrseas/docs/cfgobjects.rst

 Augmenter Configuration Objects
 ===============================

-These configuration objects are predefined in the Augmenter modules or can be defined or overriden by configuration elements in the augmenter map.
+These configuration objects are predefined in the Augmenter modules or can be defined or overriden by configuration elements in the ``augmenter`` map.
+Please see also :doc:`configitems` and :doc:`predefaug`.

 .. module:: pyrseas.augment.function

 Configuration Functions
 -----------------------

-A :class:`CfgFunction` class specifies a function to be used by other augmenter objects.
+A :class:`CfgFunction` class specifies a Postgres function to be used by other augmenter objects.
 For example, this includes procedures to be invoked by triggers used to maintain audit columns.
 The :class:`CfgFunctionDict` class holds all the :class:`CfgFunction` objects, indexed by the function name and its arguments.
 A :class:`CfgFunctionSource` class represents the source code for a